 Big Cruise Ships vs. Small Ships: Smackdown!

-There’s no denying it: When it comes to cruises, size matters, but bigger isn't always better.
+When it comes to cruises, bigger isn't necessarily better.
 Both ship sizes offer fundamentally different experiences and as a result, attract very different clientele.

 Big ships, the largest of which can carry more than 5,000 passengers, offer plenty of everything — restaurants, bars, entertainment, pools, and (of course) people.
 These cruises can be noisy, yet they allow you to retain your anonymity.
 Small ships carry just a few hundred passengers: You’ll bump into shipmates often as there are fewer public spaces to choose from.
 The atmosphere is more relaxed, and the dining options favor quality over quantity.

 Not sure which cruise you’d prefer?
 Read on to find out what size suits you best:

 Tip: While the price of sailing on both big and small cruise ships depends largely on the cabin type you choose, smaller ships are, generally speaking, significantly more expensive.

 On ships carrying fewer than 1,000 passengers, it’s quicker to get off at each port, easier to get a chaise lounge by the pool, and faster to order your favorite omelet at breakfast.
 On the largest ships, it can take hours to get off the ship on the last morning — and the same in port — especially if the ship is anchored and you have to wait your turn to board a tender boat to get ashore.

 Winner: Small ships (This one is easy.)